 (Edge lit panel)

-a lot better than it was.
+better than it was.

 The Gear and Flap Indicators are wired through the Landing/Taxi Lights switch.
 Switch in the up

 position, all Indicators indicate UP.
-Switch in the down position, Gear indicates DWN, LE
+Switch in the down position, Gear indicates DWN, LE indicates

 DWN and TE indicates 1/2.
 Take-off configuration.

 July 14, 1967- First flight.